- Doctoral skills online

 Join a department with a strong ethos to proactively better the world through taking mechanical engineering research and development to the next level.
 Our research activities cover fundamental investigations to applied research, and are often carried out collaboratively with industry and other universities.

-Your PhD can be in any of the areas of research covered by our Research Centres, Units and groups.
+Your PhD can be in any of the areas of research covered by our research centres:

 Occasionally we make changes to our programmes in response to, for example, feedback from students, developments in research and the field of studies, and the requirements of accrediting bodies.
 You will be advised of any significant changes to the advertised programme, in accordance with our Terms and Conditions.